DETAILED ACTION

 One of ordinary skill in the art at the time of filing would have recognized that applying the known technique of Tuchman would have yielded predictable results and resulted in an improved method.
 It would have been recognized that applying the technique of Tuchman to the teachings of Siddique would have yielded predictable results because the level of ordinary skill in the art demonstrated by the references applied shows the ability to incorporate such product recommendation features into similar methods.
 Further, applying the contact person's terminal is configured to: receive, from the customer terminal, a request for a product recommendation, transmit, to a product information server, the request for the product recommendation, receive, from the product information server, information on a recommended product provided based on the request for the product recommendation, and transmit, to the customer terminal, the information on the recommended product, and wherein the customer terminal is configured to: receive the information on the recommended product from the contact person's terminal, and display the information on the recommended product to the teachings of Siddique would have been recognized by those of ordinary skill in the art as resulting in an improved method that would ensure the best possible customer experience through highly accessible product information (Tuchman: Para [0003]-[0012]).

-As per claim 2, Siddique/Tuchman teach wherein the contact person's terminal further comprises a request presentation unit that presents, to the contact person, a request regarding the product received in advance from the customer together with information on a date and time the contact person will serve the customer.
+As per claim 2, Siddique/Tuchman/Sharpe teach wherein the contact person's terminal further comprises a request presentation unit that presents, to the contact person, a request regarding the product received in advance from the customer together with information on a date and time the contact person will serve the customer.
 (Siddique: Figs. 1A-1E; Fig. 5A; [0138]-[0139]; [0136]; [0146]; [0009]-[0010]; [0120])

-As per claim 21, Siddique/Tuchman teach The online customer serving system of claim 2, further comprising an appointment unit that accepts an appointment from the customer for a date and time when the customer will get served by the contact person’s via the online customer servicing system, wherein the appointment unit transmits the customer of the request together with the date and time when the customer will get served to the contact person terminal after the appointment is accepted and before the date and time of the appointment.
+As per claim 21, Siddique/Tuchman/Sharpe teach wherein the appointment unit transmits the customer of the request together with the date and time when the customer will get served to the contact person terminal after the appointment is accepted and before the date and time of the appointment.
 (Siddique: Figs. 1A-1E; Fig. 2A; Fig. 5A; [0097]; [0135]-[0139]; [0105]; [0127]-[0128])

-As per claim 24, Siddique/Tuchman teach wherein the contact person's terminal further comprises a second image display unit that acquires, from the customer terminal, an image of a place where the product is to be used or installed by the customer and that displays the image on a second display device.
+As per claim 24, Siddique/Tuchman/Sharpe teach wherein the contact person's terminal further comprises a second image display unit that acquires, from the customer terminal, an image of a place where the product is to be used or installed by the customer and that displays the image on a second display device.
 (Siddique: Figs. 1A-1E; Fig. 5A; [0138]; [0119]-[0121]; Fig. 5A; [0077]-[0078]; [0147]).

-As per claim 25, Siddique/Tuchman teach wherein the contact person's terminal further comprises a second image display unit that acquires, from the customer terminal, an image of a place where the product is to be used or installed by the customer and that displays the image on a second display device.
+As per claim 25, Siddique/Tuchman/Sharpe teach wherein the contact person's terminal further comprises a second image display unit that acquires, from the customer terminal, an image of a place where the product is to be used or installed by the customer and that displays the image on a second display device.
 (Siddique: Figs. 1A-1E; Fig. 5A; [0138]; [0119]-[0121]; Fig. 5A; [0077]-[0078]; [0147]).

-As per claim 27, Siddique/Tuchman teach further comprising an appointment unit that accepts an appointment from the customer for a date and time when the customer will get served by the contact person via the online customer service system, wherein the appointment unit sets a contact person who belongs to an office located near a place of the customer's residence as the contact person who serves the customer.
+As per claim 27, Siddique/Tuchman/Sharpe teach wherein the appointment unit sets a contact person who belongs to an office located near a place of the customer's residence as the contact person who serves the customer.
 (Siddique: Figs. 1A-1E; Fig. 2A; Fig. 5A; [0097]; [0135]-[0139]; [0105]; [0127]-[0128])

-As per claim 28, Siddique/Tuchman teach further comprising an appointment unit that accepts an appointment from the customer for a date and time when the customer will get served by the contact person via the online customer service system, wherein: the appointment unit sets the contact person who serves the customer based on an availability of a contact person, regardless of a place of the customer's residence.
+As per claim 28, Siddique/Tuchman/Sharpe teach wherein: the appointment unit sets the contact person who serves the customer based on an availability of a contact person, regardless of a place of the customer's residence.
 (Siddique: Figs. 1A-1E; Fig. 2A; Fig. 5A; [0097]; [0135]-[0139]; [0105]; [0127]-[0128])

-As per claim 29, Siddique/Tuchman teach further comprising an appointment unit that accepts from the customer an appointment made by the customer via the online customer serving system to get served by the contact person at a date and time, wherein: at the date and time of the appointment that the appointment unit has accepted from the customer, communication connection between the contact person's terminal and the customer terminal is made.
+As per claim 29, Siddique/Tuchman/Sharpe teach wherein: at the date and time of the appointment that the appointment unit has accepted from the customer, communication connection between the contact person's terminal and the customer terminal is made.
 (Siddique: Figs. 1A-1E; Fig. 2A; Fig. 5A; [0097]; [0135]-[0139]; [0105]; [0127]-[0128])

-As per claim 41, Siddique/Tuchman teach wherein
+As per claim 41, Siddique/Tuchman/Sharpe teach wherein

 the contact person's terminal further comprises: